 If you must cancel a tour, call immediately.
 If you contact the Museum between 48-24 hours prior to the tour, you will be required to pay half of your anticipated tour fee.
 If you cancel within 24 hours of the reservation, you will be required to pay the entire anticipated tour fee.

-We request that a minimum of four chaperones and a maximum of one for every five students be provided for grades pre-K through four and a maximum of one for every ten students for grades five and up..
-There will be a $2 per person charge for the number of adults that exceed the maximum.
+We request one chaperone for every five students be provided for grades pre-K through four and a maximum of one for every ten students for grades five and up.
+There will be a $3 per person charge for the number of adults that exceed the maximum.

 If you would like to eat lunch at the Museum please make arrangements before your visit.
 To avoid confusion please label lunches with each student’s name.
 Students may picnic in our classroom and common areas.
 The classroom seats about 35 people.
 Remaining students can eat lunch on the benches in the hallway.
 Sweden is one of the few countries in the world with “right of common access”.
 This means that people may picnic, camp, hike, or swim wherever they choose, as they long as they leave each place as they found it.
 We please ask the same of your students.
 Cleaner, towels, and a broom will be provided.
 We do not sell beverages or have a vending machine at the museum

 Children may visit our museum store at the end of their tour.
 Please let us know when booking your group if your students will be visiting the store.